Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 What funding is available for project costs?

-On a project dependent basis a further one off grant of up to £10,000 can be applied for from the flexible funding supplement where there are high cost elements of the project to cover the costs associated with this skill/need, which may include training.
-High cost elements may also include:
+On a project dependent basis a further one-off, high-cost training grant of up to £10,000 can be applied for by the Lead Supervisor where there are high-cost elements in the project.
+This is to cover the costs associated with a particular skill/need, which may include training.
+High-cost elements may include:

 - In-vivo biology